BBC-001: my Acorn BBC Model B, Issue 7Permalink

 I worked through the summer of 1983 to save up enough money to buy a 5.25” floppy drive (NLG 450), an Intel 8271 disc controller chip (NLG 100), plus an EPROM with Disc Filing System software and other required parts and of course a couple of floppy discs (about NLG 100).
 Each floppy disc would hold up to 200 kilobytes of data.

+I programmed in BBC BASIC, 6502 Assembler and Acorn ISO Pascal.
+My school / study reports were written using WordWise Plus, and printed on my NEC PC-8023 dot matrix printer (which I still have).
 I used that machine for several years - at least until 1990 when it was stored in the attic as I started using Intel PCs.

 He mentioned that most Beebs only needed their ‘RIFA’ capacitors replaced in the power supply so he shipped a replacement kit.
 And indeed - I now had a “new” BBC Micro, as well as my original Beeb in full working order!
 This was the start of my collection.